Sacral Nerve Stimulation (SNS)

 This therapy addresses the communication problem between the bladder/bowel and the brain that may be causing symptoms. a diagnostic trial of therapy is used for a few weeks to see if it is successful.

 Bowel management, specifically, is still an underdeveloped area of care across the UK.
-At BBF we are working hard to ensure that everyone has easy access to the right level of information and support, to ensure they are able to be assessed and prescribed the correct treatment for their individual needs.
+At Bladder & Bowel Community we want to ensure that everyone has easy access to the right level of information and support, to ensure they are able to be assessed and prescribed the correct treatment for their individual needs.

 SNM is also indicated for the treatment of overactive bladder, and funded by the NHS.
 It can be used to treat both bladder and bowel problems in conjunction.